Mukesh-217/Exploring-AWS-Image-Recognition-for-Visual-Insights-in-the-Cloud/README.md

 SERVERLESS SERVICES UTILIZED:

-Amazon S3: Amazon Simple Storage Service (Amazon S3) is an object storage service offering industry-leading scalability, data availability, security, and performance.
+1.Amazon S3: Amazon Simple Storage Service (Amazon S3) is an object storage service offering industry-leading scalability, data availability, security, and performance.

-AWS Lambda: Run code without provisioning or managing servers, creating workload-aware cluster scaling logic, maintaining event integrations, or managing runtimes.
+2.AWS Lambda: Run code without provisioning or managing servers, creating workload-aware cluster scaling logic, maintaining event integrations, or managing runtimes.

-Amazon DynamoDB: Amazon DynamoDB is a serverless, NoSQL database service that enables you to develop modern applications at any scale.
+3.Amazon DynamoDB: Amazon DynamoDB is a serverless, NoSQL database service that enables you to develop modern applications at any scale.

-Amazon sAPI Gateway: An API gateway is a component of the app-delivery infrastructure that sits between clients and services and provides centralized handling of API communication between them.
+4.Amazon sAPI Gateway: An API gateway is a component of the app-delivery infrastructure that sits between clients and services and provides centralized handling of API communication between them.

 IMPLEMENTATION STEPS:

-1.Create two s3 buckets with different names, one for the employee and other for the visitors.
+1.Create two S3 buckets with different names, one for the employees and the other for the visitors.

-2.Before creating a lambda function ,create a role with the following permissions:
+2.Before creating a Lambda function, create a role with the following permissions:
-    Amazon DynamoDB Fullaccess
+    Amazon DynamoDB Full Access,
-  	Amazon S3 Fullaccess
+    Amazon S3 Full Access,
-  	Amazon API Gateway Fullaccess
+    Amazon API Gateway Full Access,
-  	AWS lambda Fullaccess
+    AWS Lambda Full Access
-3.Create a Lambda function for the employee_registration where employee can register.
-Add trigger ,s3 employee bucket.
+3.Create a Lambda function for employee registration where employees can register.
+Add a trigger for the S3 employee bucket.

-4.Create an another Lambda function ,employee_authentication for verifying the image.
+4.Create another Lambda function, employee_authentication, for verifying the image.

 5.Create an API Gateway to GET and POST the data.

-6.Now,Create an React Front-end App for the demonstration.
+6.Now, create a React Front-end App for the demonstration.

+7.Upload the image from the hosted app on localhost:8080 and then verify whether the person in the image is an employee, visitor, or outsider.